brian-carroll/elm-compiler/compiler/src/Generate/C/notes.md

   - Boxed integers
     - All my Wasm integers are boxed
     - To make it fair, JS version should use boxed integers without `--optimize` and Wasm version should just use Int directly
-    - Also measure JS unboxed though, for completeness
+    - Also measure JS unboxed for completeness, with `--optimize`
-      - Just run unmodified Elm compiler with `--optimize`
     - Compile it twice.
 Both optimized and unoptimized JS will be racing against the exact same C version.
 - Maybe can do this before modifying compiler for C+JS?
   - Use the Bash patching thing I already have, but apply it to different globals.
 Hand picked ones at first, then maybe pattern-based.